Why Should I get involved?

 - Accounting Club

 To promote Lakeland University's Accounting Department, to provide a social forum for fun and educational accounting related experiences, and to increase student awareness of opportunities in the field of accounting.

 - Association of Information Technology Professionals (AITP)

-Provide a community for future information technology business professional to reach their true potential by providing networking, peer mentoring, knowledge sharing, and education programs for advancing technology and business skills.
+Provide a community for future information technology business professional to reach their true potential by providing education, information, and trends based on relevant technology and business issues, with forums for networking and exploring.

 - Chemistry Club

 - Criminal Justice Club

 To enable students involved in learning about the Criminal Justice system and what it has to offer through a variety of jobs and positions.
-This organization is open to criminal justice majors/minors but we encourage all students to join for amazing demo's and speakers.
+This organization is open to criminal justice majors/minors but we encourage all students to join for amazing demos, speakers and hands on experiences that happen outside of the classroom.